Dave Christiano

 Dave Christiano (born October 2, 1956) is a Christian filmmaker and twin brother of Rich Christiano.
 He owns Dave Christiano Films and ChristianFilms.com.
 Several of Christiano's films have been released to theaters.

 In 2004, Christiano began producing 7th Street Theater, which was to be the first ever primetime Christian dramatic TV series.
 After shooting the first 24 episodes for the first season, it premiered on 3 March 2007 on the Trinity Broadcasting Network.
-The series now airs on several Christian Networks.
+The series eventually began to show on SAFE TV on Oct 21st, 2013.